Kok-Kip/SearchEngine/README.md

    cd backend
    ```

 2. Download data and unzip it.
-Copy everything in this folder to `data/` in project.
-Make sure not to overwrite the `data/directory` .
+Rename this folder as `data` , and move it in project.

    Google Drive: [Here](https://drive.google.com/open?id=1Y72TnaaSDWhSPBSQmMD4TjNzgO3JNf-f)